academygit/pullrequestdemo/README.md

 This project is an pull request exercise for Academy consultants.

-Cloned and enited by keskiviikko.
+Cloned and edited by keskiviikko.